michaldziurowski/michaldziurowski.github.io/_posts/2017-03-15-react-typescript-webpack.md

 ```
 $ webpack
 Invalid configuration object.
-Webpack has been initialised using a configuration object that does not match
+Webpack has been initialised using a configuration object that does
-the API schema.
+not match the API schema.
  - configuration.module has an unknown property 'preLoaders'.
 These properties are valid:
    object { exprContextCritical?, exprContextRecursive?, exprContextRegExp?, exprContextRequest?, loaders?,
-noParse?, rules?, unknownContextCritical?, unknownContextRecursive?, unknownContextRegExp?, unknownContextRe
+   noParse?, rules?, unknownContextCritical?, unknownContextRecursive?, unknownContextRegExp?,
-quest?, unsafeCache?, wrappedContextCritical?, wrappedContextRecursive?, wrappedContextRegExp? }
+   unknownContextRequest?, unsafeCache?, wrappedContextCritical?, wrappedContextRecursive?,
+   wrappedContextRegExp? }
    Options affecting the normal modules (`NormalModuleFactory`).
  - configuration.resolve.extensions[0] should not be empty.
 ```